Wescj/Ecs171Final/README.md

 * DiabetesPedigreeFunction: To express the Diabetes percentage (float64)
 * Age: To express the age (int64)
 * Outcome: A boolean variable to indicate whether the person is diabetic (1) or not diabetic (0) (boolean)

+## Observations on our data
+*  We have 768 patient observations
+*  By running the shapiro wilk test we can observe that all of our data is most likely not normally distributed
+*  We will pre process our data using the min max scaler as this method is the most efficient since all of our data is not normally distributed

 [link to Jupyter Notebook](./diabetes.ipynb).